SebastianLopez55/Bot-Issue-Tracker-API/README.md

     ]
     ```

-**Note**: The provided `/tickets` endpoint is an experimental feature intended for exploratory or administrative purposes and has not been extensively tested.
+**Note**: The provided `/tickets` endpoint is an experimental feature intended for exploratory or administrative purposes and has not been tested.
 It is recommended to approach this feature with an understanding of its potential limitations.

 ---